Sap Oozing from Deck Boards – How to Fix?

 Because all trees have sap, you can expect that any piece of wood you use will also possess sap to some extent.

-But in general, the types of wood that contain and ooze out the sap fluid most are the following…
+In general, these types of wood also contain and ooze out the sap fluid, most…

 a) Fresh wood – You will notice that fresh wood will start to seep sap within only a few days of use.